Michael Wolff's Trump book hits #1 on Amazon, publisher speeds up rollout plan

 Some journalists are known to check airport bookstores, for instance, because airports have been a useful source of advance copies in the past.

+In this case, copies of "Fire and Fury" are already beginning to circulate widely.

-By mid-afternoon on Wednesday, the Wall Street Journal said it, too, had obtained a copy.
+By mid-afternoon on Wednesday, MSNBC anchors were reading aloud from advance copies.
+The Wall Street Journal said it, too, had obtained a copy.